andres-h/gnss/apps/gdrt_plugin/descriptions/gdrt_plugin.rst

+GDRT (GFZ Displacement Real-Time) is the data format of the Real-time Precise Point Positioning (RTPPP) provided by the Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences.
+This development was supported by the German Federal Ministry of Education and Research (BMBF) within the EWRICA project.

-The GDRT plugin is a SeedLink plugin that converts GDRT (GFZ Displacement Real-Time) UDP messages to Mini-SEED channels according to the following table:
+The GDRT plugin is a SeedLink plugin that converts GDRT UDP messages to Mini-SEED channels according to the following table:

 +-------+---------------------+----------------+---------------------------------------+-------------------+
 | Index | Field name          | Format         | Description                           | Mini-SEED channel |